-Japanese family crest has various theories about its origin.
+There are various theories about the origin of Japanese family crests.
 But since the origins of crests differ between court nobles and samurai families, let us begin with the origin of the crests of court nobles.

 Table of contents 1.
 Court Nobles’ Family Crest Origin: Japanese Family Crest2.
 Why were these family crests established and passed down from generation to generation?